-Allen & Overy is everything you’d expect from a magic circle law firm.
+Under the bonnet Allen & Overy remains a traditional magic circle law firm.
 It’s huge (with a whopping 45 offices in 32 countries), has a longstanding reputation for representing the establishment (the firm’s co-founder, George Allen, famously advised King Edward VIII during the abdication crisis of 1936) and offers great perks.

-Those seeking a break from the London grind have a very good chance of bagging an international secondment – with around half of trainees spending time abroad with the firm.
-Popular destinations include Dubai and Singapore, but there is a smorgasbord of other options.
+Those seeking a break from the London grind have a very good chance of bagging an international secondment – with over a third of trainees spending time abroad with the firm.
+Popular destinations include Dubai, Singapore and Paris, but there is a smorgasbord of other options.

 Towards the bottom of the list of most London trainees’ choices is likely to be Belfast, the location of the low cost support centre that A&O opened up 2012.
 Despite the success of the venture, there are some tensions between the firm’s Northern Irish and English bases – not least because of the vast discrepancies in pay.
 But well-fed London rookies should beware complacency, with Legal Cheek spies informing us that A&O’s management have been rather impressed with some Belfast trainees, whose fluency in legal process outsourcing could see them well-positioned to rise through the ranks.

 Still, the best work unquestionably can be found in London, where, one rookie tells us, “the excellent quality of the support teams (and the fact they're 24hr), means I get to focus on legal work almost exclusively.”
 However, there are conflicting reports that “work requiring high level thought is limited” and there are “a lot of administrative tasks”.